GarethJMoore/Pandas_to_Igor/README.md

-# Numpy arrays and Pandas DataFrames to Igor Waves
+# Numpy arrays and Pandas DataFrames to Igor Pro Waves

 This include a  package that is designed to convert Numpy arrays into Igor Waves: